Sustainable Development Goal 14: Life below water

 - Proportion of marine and coastal areas conserved

-- Proportion of fish stocks that are sustainably harvested
+- Proportion of key fish stocks that are sustainably harvested

-The federal government contributes to responsible, science-based fisheries management under the Sustainable Fisheries Framework.
-The framework promotes and ensures precautionary and ecosystem based approaches are used to:
+The federal government contributes to responsible, science-based fisheries management under the Sustainable Fisheries Framework, which promotes and ensures precautionary and ecosystem based approaches are used to keep fish stocks healthy, protect biodiversity and fisheries habitats, and make sure that Canadian fisheries support conservation and sustainable use of resources.

 The federal government is protecting marine and coastal ecosystems through the $1.5 billion Oceans Protection Plan.
 This is creating new governance arrangements with Indigenous peoples and local communities in marine planning, monitoring and protection activities.
-One focus of attention is the impact on Canadians’ quality of life, especially in coastal communities, from dangers such as the introduction of aquatic invasive species via shipping and marine pollution.
+One focus of attention is to protect Canadians' quality of life, especially in coastal communities, from potential risks related to marine shipping, such as the introduction of aquatic invasive species via shipping and marine pollution.
 In addition, the Plan complements:

 - other programs and activities that protect the health of our oceans, aquatic species including commercially fished stocks